JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 Create a configuration file that controls simulation parameters:

 0. Create an empty directory `new_basedir_path` that will be your basediretory of your study.
+Recommended to give it a meaningfull name.
 1. Navigate to `snakemake/example_setup/` and copy one of the example configurations to `new_basedir_path/config_template.yaml`.
 2. Modify parameters according to your study needs (years, date ranges, meteorological data sources).
 For now, leave the regions fields empty, as it will be filled in by the setup helper.